dnstwister/dnstwister/README.md

 convenient Heroku-deployable Python flask-based web interface and offers csv/json reports and a fully featured RESTful API.

-This project currently uses a modified version of dnstwist, in [dnstwister/dnstwist](dnstwister/dnstwist).
+This project uses a modified version of dnstwist, in [dnstwister/dnstwist](dnstwister/dnstwist).

 I have kept the original dnstwist README and LICENCE but I have applied an